 Dogs that might want to pass on the fermented veggies

-If your dog has a heart or kidney condition, you may want to pass on feeding fermented veggies that are made from a brine.
-The sodium content is far too high and causes high blood pressure, which over time, can lead to damage to the organs.
+If your dog has a heart or kidney condition, you may want to pass on feeding fermented veggies that are made from salt brine.
+Even feeding a very small amount, the sodium content can cause high blood pressure, which over time, can lead to damage to the organs.
 If your veterinarian has advised you to feed a low sodium diet, ferment the vegetables with celery juice, whey, or a kinetic culture starter.